open-xml-templating/docxtemplater/README.md

 - [Image module](https://docxtemplater.com/modules/image/) to add a given image with the syntax: `{%image}`.
 - [Html Module](https://docxtemplater.com/modules/html/) to insert formatted text in a docx document.
+- [Chart Module](https://docxtemplater.com/modules/chart/) to replace a chart by using data from the JSON object that you give
 - [Html-Pptx Module](https://docxtemplater.com/modules/html-pptx/) to insert formatted text in a pptx document.
 - [Slides Module](https://docxtemplater.com/modules/slides/) to create multiple slides dynamically.
 - [Subtemplate Module](https://docxtemplater.com/modules/subtemplate) to include an external docx file inside a given docx file.